Skip to main content Skip to secondary navigation

 If You Have Symptoms

-• Take a COVID test immediately, following the chart's exposure guidance above.
+• Take a COVID test immediately, following the chart's quarantine guidance above.

 • Rapid antigen tests, self-administered home tests with immediate results, can be very effective in diagnosing COVID in people with symptoms, and a positive rapid test should be treated as a true positive.